fanich37/tasker/doc/get-tasks.md

 }
 ```

-- If search is failed - respond with the ResponseBodyError interface.
+- If search request is failed - respond with the ResponseBodyError interface.

+## Note

+This service might be used for getting single task